Did you know there are three ways you can touch off your tools?

 Because of how Machine Offsets add up, there are several ways CNC machinists can set their Tool and Work Offsets.

-This is especially true Tool Length Offsets.
+This is especially true for Tool Length Offsets.

 Tool Offsets can be either Positive or Negative.